sakshar/rambler/README.md

   cd rambler/scripts
   bash run.sh -r read_file -u unikmer_file -o output_directory -s assembly_length [-k kmer_length] [-l tolerance] [-h threshold]
   required:
-  -r path to the fasta file containing the HiFi reads -u path to the file containing the list of unikmers -o path to the directory where RAmbler will put all the generated outputs -s estimated length of the repeat resolved part of the genome in bp
+  -r path to the fasta file containing the HiFi reads extracted in step A -u path to the file containing the list of unikmers extracted in step B -o path to the directory where RAmbler will put all the generated outputs -s estimated length of the repeat resolved part of the genome in bp
   optional: